Ricks-Lab/gpu-utils/README.md

 ### Debian Package Installation

-First, remove any previous PyPI installation and exit that terminal:
+First, remove any previous PyPI installation and exit that terminal.
+If you also have a debian installed version, the pip uninstall will likely fail, unless you remove the debian package first:
 ```
 pip uninstall rickslab-gpu-utils
 exit